pixelant/pxa_newsletter_subscription/Documentation/Configuration/Index.rst

 Sender name and email
 """""""""""""""""""""

-It's required to set sender name and email in order to send email notifications
+Sender name and email must be configured in order to send email notifications

 .. figure:: ../Images/TSEditor.png
    :class: with-shadow